 Excelsa grows on similarly large trees to Liberica and in the same climate, but the beans and the coffee produced are quite different.
-Excelsa coffee beans are smaller and rounder in shape, similar in appearance to Robusta coffee beans.
-When grown in favorable conditions, Excelsa can have a complex flavor profile of berry and fruits, with notes of chocolate emerging with a darker roast.
+Excelsa coffee beans are smaller and rounder in shape, similar in appearance to Robusta beans.
+When grown in favourable conditions, Excelsa can have a complex flavour profile of berry and fruits, with notes of chocolate emerging with a darker roast.

-A lack of awareness around Excelsa coffee means there is only a small market for this bean, and in many cases, farmers keep the crop for their consumption.
+A lack of awareness around Excelsa coffee means there is only a small market for this coffee bean type, and in many cases, farmers keep the crop for their consumption.

 Where is Liberica coffee grown?

-Liberica beans are primarily grown in Malaysia, the Philippines, and Indonesia but has its origins on the opposite side of the map of coffee-growing regions.
+Liberica coffee is primarily grown in Malaysia, the Philippines, and Indonesia but has its origins on the opposite side of the map of coffee-growing regions.